 Medicare Easyclaim reference guide

 This reference guide is to help you get started with Medicare Easyclaim.
 It explains important information about processing, payments, patient claiming definitions, bulk bill claiming definitions and return codes.

 - Allied health professionals must ensure they have a Medicare provider/registration number before transmitting claims.

 - For a patient to assign their benefit for bulk bill claims, it is a legal requirement to press OK on the EFTPOS terminal, or to sign an approved DB4 form if the EFTPOS terminal/system is unavailable.

-- Bulk bill claims transmitted and assessed for payment by 17.30 Australian Eastern Standard Time will be paid within 2-3 business days for providers who have Electronic Funds Transfer (EFT) details registered with the Department of Human Services (Human Services).
-Claims that require operator intervention take longer.
+- Bulk bill claims transmitted and assessed for payment by 17.30 Australian Eastern Standard Time will be paid in 2-3 working days for providers who have Electronic Funds Transfer (EFT) details registered with the Department of Human Services (Human Services).

 - Providers who do not have their bank account details registered with Human Services, will not have access to bulk bill processing and payment reports.

 - If the EFTPOS terminal times out or there is a communication failure, the practice should issue an account/account receipt to the patient/claimant to receive their benefit through an alternative Medicare claiming channel (online, by phone or at a Medicare Service Centre).

 - The AP override code (not duplicate service am/pm) is not required for Concession Entitlement Verification (CEV) items.
 For example when claiming item 23 and CEV item 10990, it is not necessary to use the override code of AP for the CEV item.

 - The AP override code should only be used when claiming a second visit using the same item number for a patient on the same day.
 For example item 23 is rendered twice on the same date of service at separate visits.

 The following items are not accepted through Medicare Easyclaim: